ankush91/Ner/README.md

 # Information-Retrieval--Machine-Learning
-Machine Learning Techniques for Temporal Information Extraction and Normalization
+This project is part of the graduate level course-work in Machine Learning (CS 613) carried out at Drexel University in Fall, 2016.
+The goal of the project is to extract temporal and event expressions from unstructured text documents using Conditional Random Fields.

+# Software Environment & Run-Time Options
-As mentioned in our paper, our code requires Ubuntu Linux (or any comparable POSIX compliant environment) to run.
-Our project uses Java 8 and Python 2.7, so both of these languages must be installed.
+* As mentioned in our paper, our code requires Ubuntu Linux (or any comparable POSIX compliant environment) to run.
+* Our project uses Java 8 and Python 2.7, so both of these languages must be installed.

-Our code can be run with default parameters using the command "python control.py"
+* Our code can be run with default parameters using the command "python control.py"

-However, it also supports some command line flags:-
+* However, it also supports some command line flags:-

-	'-pre_train_skip' skips preprocessing of the TimeML training set into COL format.
-Use if COL files are already present '-train_skip skips' training and creation of the model.
+	* '-pre_train_skip' skips preprocessing of the TimeML training set into COL format.
+Use if COL files are already present
+	* '-train_skip skips' training and creation of the model.
 Since this process can require hours, it is advisable to use this if only testing is desired.
-	'-test_skip' skips the testing process.
+	* '-test_skip' skips the testing process.
 This can be used if only model generation is desired.
-	'-train_n <number>' allows selection of a limited number of randomly chosen training files, since training on the entire set can require hours.
+	* '-train_n <number>' allows selection of a limited number of randomly chosen training files, since training on the entire set can require hours.

 # Hardware Configurations
 * It is advisable to use a machine with at least 8 GB of RAM.
 It will run with less memory, but performance and accuracy will suffer.